 It is imperative to note that only Azure API Management (APIM) and Gateway (GW) roles are accessible through the public Internet.
 They provide authentication, authorization, DDoS protection, Throttling, Load Balancing, Routing, and other capabilities.

 Power BI uses two primary repositories for storing and managing data: data that is uploaded from users is typically sent to Azure BLOB storage, and all metadata as well as artifacts for the system itself are stored in Azure SQL Database.

-Power BI uses Azure Active Directory (AAD) to authenticate users who login to the Power BI service, and in turn, uses the Power BI login credentials whenever a user attempt to resources that require authentication.
-Users login to the Power BI service using the email address used to establish their Power BI account; Power BI uses the that login email as the effective username, which is passed to resources whenever a user attempts to connect to data.
+Power BI uses Azure Active Directory (AAD) to authenticate users who sign in to the Power BI service, and in turn, uses the Power BI login credentials whenever a user attempts to access resources that require authentication.
+Users sign in to the Power BI service using the email address used to establish their Power BI account; Power BI uses that login email as the effective username, which is passed to resources whenever a user attempts to connect to data.
 The effective username is then mapped to a User Principal Name (UPN and resolved to the associated Windows domain account, against which authentication is applied.

 For organizations that used work emails for Power BI login (such as email@example.com), the effective username to UPN mapping is straightforward.
 For organizations that did not use work emails for Power BI login (such as firstname.lastname@example.org), mapping between AAD and on-premises credentials will require directory synchronization to work properly.

 Platform security for Power BI also includes multi-tenant environment security, networking security, and the ability to add additional AAD-based security measures.